 Fever, chills, and headache

 After a few days, a rash appears as a band or a cluster of raised dots, only on one side of the body.
 The rash often appears around the waistline or face.
 The rash eventually develops into red, fluid-filled, round, painful blisters.
-Usually, these blisters begin to dry out within a few days or weeks.
+Usually, these blisters begin to dry out and crust within 7 to 10 days.

 How Is Shingles Diagnosed?